 Vocal strain can develop into nodules.
-If nodules develop then resting the voice, retraining the voice and perhaps surgery may be necessary.
+If nodules develop, then resting the voice, retraining the voice and even surgery may be necessary.

-- Do vocal warm-ups.
-A vocal warm-up is just as important as a musculo-skeletal warm-up for a Group Exercise Instructor.
-Start with large mouth movements to improve the elasticity of the facial muscle.
-When these muscles are warm and working well annunciation is clearer and the class better understands the words.
-Warm up the vocal cords by singing the vowels out loud with long deep breathes.
+A vocal warm up is just as important as a musculo-skeletal warm up for a Group Exercise Instructor.
+Start with large mouth movements to improve the elasticity of the facial muscles.
+When these muscles are warm and working well, annunciation is clearer and the class better understands the words being spoken.
+Warm up the vocal cords by singing the vowels out loud with long deep breaths.

-- Try to give minimal verbal cues and attempt more visual cues to protect your voice.
-Try giving the verbal cues when the music is lower or when there is less background noise.
-Even turn the volume of your music down, so you can be heard more clearly.
+Attempt to give minimal verbal cues and more visual cues in order to protect your voice.
+Try giving the verbal cues when the music is lower, or when there is less background noise.
+You can even turn the volume of your music down, so you can be heard more clearly.

-- Sip water throughout the class to keep the vocal cords hydrated.
+Sip water throughout the class to keep your vocal cords hydrated.
 Avoid dehydrating liquids like coffee, caffeinated drinks and alcohol, and avoid throat lozenges too.
-While soothing, they also dehydrate the vocal cords.
+While soothing, they can also dehydrate the vocal cords.
 Even spicy food can cause throat irritation that strains the vocal cords.

-If you have strained your vocal cords or lost your voice, or if your voice is deeper and huskier than usual, it's a good idea to seek professional advice and treatment with a speech therapist, and of course rest it.
+If you have strained your vocal cords or lost your voice, or if your voice is deeper and huskier than usual, it’s a good idea to seek professional advice and treatment with a speech therapist and, of course, to rest it.

 The Fitness Coach course (SIS30315 Certificate III in Fitness) from AIF teaches the essential skills needed to launch your fitness career, with added specialisations in Group Exercise and Gym Instructor.
 Click here to find out more.